dahlstromsec/linux-handbook/06-processes.md

 ### Purpose

-Terminates a process using its PID.
+Terminates a process using its Process ID (PID).

 ### Syntax